-Due to COVID-19 courses are being offered remotely for Summer 2020.
+Due to COVID-19 courses are being offered remotely.
 There are three different formats of learning.

 Synchronous learning happens in real time.
 The instructor and students interact in a virtual classroom on specific days and times.
 Requires students to have a microphone and video connection. (campus code on your schedule will show as RS)

 Asynchronous learning happens within a flexible time frame.
 The instructor provides course materials and assignments through an online environment and students have the ability to access and complete assignments within a designated time frame.
 Students completing developmental reading/writing requirements should not register for virtual (asynchronous) classes. (campus code on your schedule will show as V)